Manager planted hidden camera in Golden Village changing room to film colleagues, gets jail

 Deputy Public Prosecutor Gabriel Lim sought at least 20 weeks' jail, saying there was a high degree of premeditation in the use of the improvised box.

-He knew the victims, said Mr Lim, and was a supervisor over them as their manager.
+He knew the victims, said Mr Lim, and as their manager was in a more senior position to them.

 The accused also replayed the videos, going home to masturbate to them in the safety of his own home, said Mr Lim.